Gordon B. Ferguson, FACHE

 Chief Nursing Officer

-Since 2003, Beaven has served as the Vice President of Nursing Services at Baptist Health in Madisonville, Kentucky.
-She has been with the system since 1987, serving in a variety of roles.
+Stacey Beaven has served as Chief Nursing officer at Saint Thomas Rutherford Hospital since 2014, where she has led the “Nothing shall be Impossible” journey in partnership with Studer.
+Beaven previously served as the Vice President of Nursing Services at Baptist Health in Madisonville, Kentucky.
+She had been with the Baptist Health System since 1987, serving in a variety of roles.
 During her time at Baptist Health, she was involved with numerous quality improvement initiatives, as well as developing a shared leadership nursing model.

 Human Resources Director